'Oklahoma, this is your office': New Capitol visitors entrance unveiled

 During the administration of former Gov. Mary Fallin, lawmakers approved $245 million in bonds for repairs to the interior and exterior of the Capitol, which was plagued by plumbing, electrical and infrastructure issues.

 The entrance is on the ground level, formerly called the basement.
-The ground level houses a gift shop, cafeteria and provides a tunnel to the east parking lot across the street.
+The ground level houses a gift shop and cafeteria and provides access to a tunnel to the east parking lot across the street.

 “One-hundred years later, in July 2014, our state started a new journey.
 The goal was to ensure the people’s house would be preserved for generations to come.”